jpda/b2c-appRoles/README.md

 ![admin-diagram](docs/admin.png "admin diagram")

+## included b2c policies

+These policies include more than only authorization; these extras will be removed or separated in a later update.
+They include conditional access via Twilio, home realm discovery and role injection from a variety of sources.

 ## work to do

 - figure out the correct `ClaimsTransformation` for parsing Graph data without external compute
 - deployment template (e.g., 'configure my tenant')
 - delegated admin UI
 - design the invite system
+- policy overview